 On behalf of The Law Office of Gustavo E. Frances, P.A.

 Divorce isn’t just the separation of two people.
 If there are children involved then they are deeply affected by the divorce too.
 Breaking up your marriage also means asking your children to adapt to a new way of life.
 This is totally doable if you and your partner are willing to continue to work together in a civil way.
 Unfortunately, not all parents breaking up can work together.
 Sometimes the reason why they are breaking up is that they can’t do anything but fight with each other.
-Our Fort Lauderdale Child Support Lawyers at The Law Office of Gustavo E. Frances has helped families bridge their differences in order to come up with a plan that works best for them and their family.
+Our Fort Lauderdale child support attorney at The Law Office Of Gustavo E. Frances, P.A. has helped families bridge their differences in order to come up with a plan that works best for them and their family.

 Understanding Child Support